ev3lessons/FLL-Tutorials/CoachCorner/_posts/2017-02-22-Recommendation-List.markdown

 <a href="http://info.firstinspires.org/fllfirststepsrequest">FIRST Steps Lesson Plan for the season</a> <br>
 <a href="http://flltutorials.com/CoreValues.html">Core Value Activities</a><br>
 <a href="http://flltutorials.com/CoachCorner.html">Coach's Corner</a>: Tips from teams around the world<br>
-<a href="http://ev3lessons.com/lessons.html?lang=en-us&q=FLL">EV3Lessons Research Project Lessons</a>: New for 2017.
-Lessons on various aspects of the Research Project.
+<a href="http://flltutorials.com">FLLTutorials.com</a>: New for 2018.
+Lessons on Robot, Project and Core Values.

 ### Robotics Resources for Scouts
 <a href="http://www.scouting.org/filestore/Merit_Badge_ReqandRes/Robotics.pdf">Robotics Merit Badge Requirements</a><br>